 Participants and their Beneficiaries may designate on the prescribed form one or more Beneficiaries to whom distribution shall be made of any Award outstanding at the time of the Participant's or Beneficiary's death.
 A Participant or Beneficiary may change such designation at any time by filing the prescribed form with the Administrator.
-If a Beneficiary has not been designated or if no designated Beneficiary survives the Participant or Beneficiary, distribution will be made to the residuary beneficiary under the terms of the Participant's or Beneficiary's last will and testament, to the Participant's or Beneficiary.
+If a Beneficiary has not been designated or if no designated Beneficiary survives the Participant or Beneficiary's last will be made to the residuary beneficiary under the terms of the Participant's or Beneficiary's last will and testament or, in the absence of a last will and testament, to the Participant's or Beneficiary's estate as Beneficiary.